An Excerpt from active measures: part ii

 “A capable monster,” Hatem cut him off.

-“During the war, Gorani was charged with the defense of the plains between Mosul and Erbil.
-This photo was taken as Gorani’s forces repelled a Daesh assault on their position, thus the blood on the thistles, and his nickname: ‘The Dark Lion of Kurdistan,’” Mozaffari continued.
+“During the war, Gorani was charged with defense of the plains between Mosul and Erbil.
+This photo was taken as Gorani’s forces repelled a Daesh assault on their position.
+Thus, the blood on the thistles, and his nickname: ‘The Dark Lion of Kurdistan,’” Mozaffari continued.
 “Gorani came under criticism by the KDP and Ezzedine Barzani for recruiting a personal militia among Christian, Yazidi, Sunni, and Shia fighters.
 Men, women, he did not discriminate.
 These fighters swore a personal oath to him.
 He called this militia his ‘sons.’”

 “The Sons of Gorani,” added Taghavi.